What is Hormone

 - A chemical substance secreted by an endocrine gland

-- Mixed with the blood for transport to a local distant target.
+- It is mixed with the blood for transport to a local, distant target.

 - Target cells have specific receptors

 - Regulates cell reactions by affecting gene expression (often gene transcription factors)

 Function of Hormone

 - Controlling the metabolism

 - Name of endocrine glands